Star Summary Report

 Once you are finished choosing demographic options, select Apply

 at the bottom of the window to save your choices (or Cancel

 to close the window without saving your choices).

 - Use the Group By drop-down list to choose how you want the information in the report to be grouped: by classes/groups, grades, teachers, or not grouped.

-Use the Date Range drop-down list to choose the marking period you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).)
+Use the Date Range drop-down list to choose the dates you want to generate the report for.
+You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 - PARCC (Math) only applies to grades 3–8.